dbetchkal/NPS-ActiveSpace/README.md

 `ground-truthing`: a `tkinter`-based ground-truthing application

-`active-space`: generate and tune active space polygons
+`active-space`: generate and optimize active space polygons

 `analysis`: estimate acoustic metrics from the intersection of an active space polygon and vehicle tracks